Richard Ortner, President, 1998–2017

 Boston Conservatory at Berklee

-Born in Great Neck, NY, Richard Ortner has shared his lifelong passion for music and advanced training in the performing arts with the most renowned senior professionals of our age, the best and brightest young artists and students, and the widest possible audiences.
+Born in Great Neck, New York, Richard Ortner has shared his lifelong passion for music and advanced training in the performing arts with the most renowned senior professionals of our age, the best and brightest young artists and students, and the widest possible audiences.

 Ortner’s piano studies began at age five and were reinforced by an excellent public school music program.
 He accompanied choruses both in junior and senior high school, and became the choir director of the Long Island Federation of Temple Youth.
 Following high school he attended The Cooper Union, where he studied architecture, but he continued to pursue his interest in music with piano studies (with Richard Faber of the Juilliard faculty) and by producing and hosting two classical music programs for WNYU (New York University) radio.
 He returned to studying music full time when he transferred to NYU, earning a B.A. in music in 1971.
 Ortner then began what he refers to as his “real musical education,” three years as an usher at Carnegie Hall.
 (This also marked the start of his activities as a concert producer: after persuading the management of Carnegie Hall to turn over the Recital Hall, free of charge, he organized the very first Carnegie Hall Ushers Recital, which the New York Times reviewed enthusiastically.
 Later, he organized the first concert of the Washington Square Chamber Music Society at NYU.)